TuxVinyards/qqX/CONTRIBUTING.md

 - Things can always get sorted out in a separate branch if need be, later

+- Updates and new additions to Quickget/FreeSpirit are always welcome.

 ## Do explain what's going and why

 - If no one can follow or understand what you have done, it won't get added